CLE-905 Schizophrenia

 Agonism of these receptors modulates neurotransmitters like acetylcholine, dopamine, GABA, and glutamate, potentially improving positive, negative, and cognitive symptoms of schizophrenia.

 CLE-905 is currently in preclinical development.
+IND-enabling studies are ongoing.

 Paul et al. 2024 Muscarinic Receptor Activators as Novel Treatments for Schizophrenia, Biol Psychiatry.
 2024 Mar 25:S0006-3223(24)01173-9.